BrandynLo/OCI_VMs_Terraform/README.md

 Upload Objects > Import your OCI Image file.
 <img width="1807" height="863" alt="Screenshot 2025-11-10 171903" src="https://github.com/user-attachments/assets/97060031-4400-48ad-a8a1-1ea0f82ea89e" />

-## You will have to include your own OCID within the Main.tf and code the image to directly input from your Bucket to choose your own OS-- the current main.tf code is not meant for custom images uploaded from OCID Buckets (Ubuntu) but from standard images from OCI avaliable for ease of access to the current users using this.
+- You will have to include a personal bucket OCID within the Main.tf and code the image to directly input from your Bucket if you want to create VMs with custom images.

 ## [Go to this step if you skipped the optional Bucket Image]